Marta Figueras-Dotti: Professional career

 Figueras-Dotti became the first Spanish female tournament golf professional.
 She failed in her first attempt to qualify for the LPGA Tour at the Qualifying School in Sarasota, Florida, in January 1983.
 Instead she started her professional career in Europe, on the Women Professional Golfers’ European Tour, later named the Ladies European Tour, and quickly won two tournaments in June 1983.

 In 1984, her first year on the LPGA Tour, she tied 2nd at the Safeco Classic, at Meridian Valley Country Club in Kent, Washington, and was named the 1984 Rookie of the Year by Golf Digest.

 She played on the LPGA Tour from 1984 to 2000.
 Her career earnings totaled $1,247,905.
 She achieved five holes-in-one in her LPGA career, and won one tournament, the 1994 Cup Noodles Hawaiian Ladies Open.
+She became the first Spanish winner on the LPGA Tour.
 She also won the unofficial JCPenney Classic with Brad Bryant in 1994.

 Figueras-Dotti never got the opportunity to play in the Solheim Cup.
 Nevertheless, she captained the European team at the 2002 Junior Solheim Cup, acted as a Solheim Cup team helper three times, including in 2013 when Europe secured their first victory on U.S. soil, and was appointed vice-captain for the 2017 Solheim Cup in Iowa, by European team captain Annika Sörenstam.

 Private life

 In 1990, she played a limited schedule after undergoing surgery for a thyroid tumor.
-In 1997, she played in just seven events on the LPGA Tour, due to the birth of her first child, son Nicholas Alejandro, born on June 24.
+In 1997, she played in just seven events on the LPGA Tour, due to the birth of her first child on 24 June.

 She is the Chairperson of the board of the Ladies European Tour.
 She runs her own golf academy in her home town Madrid, Spain.
 Until 2015, she was coaching the Spanish national amateur team and is, since 2016, Director of coaching at the Golf Federation of Morocco.